leojuvonen/r-government-debt-analysis/README.md

 ### Requirements

-This project was developed using R (version X.X.X).
+This project was developed using R (version 4.4.2).
 To run the analysis, you’ll need the following R packages installed:

 ```r
 install.packages(c("forecast", "urca", "vars", "ggplot2", "dplyr", "readr"))